 Commandant’s House Garden Redesign at Boston National Historical Park

 This video is the second in a series of cultural landscape videos produced by the National Park Service (NPS) Olmsted Center for Landscape Preservation (OCLP).
-The video is made possible by financial support from the NPS National Center for Preservation Technology and Training and through the efforts of Vanessa Hartsuiker, a digital media production intern with OCLP in partnership with the National Council for Preservation Education.
+The video is made possible by financial support from the NPS National Center for Preservation Technology and Training and through the efforts of digital media production intern Vanessa Hartsuiker, whose internship with the Olmsted Center was supported in partnership with the National Council for Preservation Education.

 To view more videos in the series click here.

 Michelle Pizzillo: Branching Out is a youth employment and education program that’s offered for youth between the ages of 15 to 24 years old and they’re engaged in landscape stewardship exploration.

 Ruth Raphael: To connect with young people and teach them landscape skills that might help them to get jobs or to find new career paths and to learn about things they might not know.
 The project here was at the historic Commandant’s House, here in the Navy Yard and we had a garden that was overgrown that really needed some attention, we have a lot of staff who are just very busy and we thought this would be a wonderful opportunity to involve some young people with the garden and to look at a way that we could redesign it and accomplish our goals, but working with giving an opportunity to the Branching Out and Designing the Parks interns.